awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

 The checking of uniqueness of a variable identifier is quite limited.
-We can reliably discover the case where a variable is to be created twice on the same producer node, but there are other pathological cases an aspiring producer cannot immediately discover, and the protocol makes no attempt to prevent, resolve or report such a situation.
+We can reliably discover the case where a variable is to be created twice on the same producer node (which actually is permissible and will be processed), but there are other pathological cases an aspiring producer cannot immediately discover, and the protocol makes no attempt to prevent, resolve or report such a situation.
 One example of such a situation is when two nodes at far away ends of a large multi-hop network want to create the same variable at the same time.
 None of the two nodes will be aware of the other one's efforts, and quite likely it will be some intermediate nodes noticing a `VarCreateT` instruction record for an already existing variable (and coming from a different producer node).